andynines/elementary-cellular-automata/readme.md

     2. Is no longer a representation of what the design would look like if it was being simulated in an infinitely wide space.
 + **Cells alive**: The number of cells in the initial generation that will be alive.
 + **Spacing**: How the alive cells of the initial generation are spaced.
 If set to even, the alive cells will have an even distance between them and be centered as much as possible.
 This option works best when *cells alive* and *habitat width* create a reduceable ratio.
 If set to "random," the spacing will instead be chaotic.

+Use the spacebar to iterate an `ecavisual` simulation.

+**Warning**: `ecavisual` simulations take up a lot of memory!
+Avoid creating larger simulations (like the ones seen in "examples") unless you know that your machine can handle it.

 ### Examples